Tommy Ellis: Racing career

-His Busch Series career totals are 28 poles (second all-time behind Mark Martin) and 22 wins (tied for thirteenth all-time with Sam Ard).
+Ellis' Busch Series career totals are 28 poles (second all-time behind Mark Martin) and 22 wins (tied for thirteenth all-time with Sam Ard).

 Ellis's last Busch Series start was in 1995.

 Ellis was a stunt driver for the film Days of Thunder along with Bobby Hamilton and drove race cars numbered 51 and 18 in selected races.

 Legal troubles

-In 2010, Ellis and his wife Brenda were sentenced to 18 months in prison after pleading guilty to federal tax-evasion charges.
+In 2010, Ellis and his wife Brenda were sentenced to eighteen months in prison after pleading guilty to federal tax-evasion charges.
 They had underreported the income generated by their car-wash business by over $300,000 between 2003 and 2007.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)